SEO Guide for Rhode Island Nonprofits

 You're a Rhode Island, southeastern Mass, or southeastern Connecticut nonprofit - human services, hunger relief, housing, youth services, arts and culture, education, environmental, health, animal welfare, civic, or community development.

-Your major donors are loyal but new individual donor acquisition has flattened or declined.
+Your major donors are loyal, but new individual donor acquisition has flattened or declined.

 You'd rather invest in a foundation that compounds for years than another paid campaign that resets every year-end.